 The Big Bang Theory is already a huge success and one of the funniest comedies on television today.
 Why does there need to be a spinoff?
 Remember what happened when Matt LeBlanc starred in Joey after Friends came to an end?
 One word: disaster.
 Yes, Parsons won't be playing this particular Sheldon, but it might be best to leave well enough alone and not mess with something that is surely not broken.

-When CBS announced its 2016 fall schedule, one thing stood out, and that is that every one of the six new series' picked up star a leading heterosexual white man, save for Katherine Heigl's Doubt slated to premiere in 2017.
-The lack of diversity is mind-boggling.
+When CBS announced its 2016 fall schedule, one thing stood out, and that is that every one of the six new series' picked up star a leading heterosexual white man, save for Katherine Heigl's Doubt, which has already been canceled.
+Although Parsons is openly gay, his character on TBBT isn't, so the lack of diversity is mind-boggling.
 After receiving much criticism at the 2016 Television Critics' Association press tour in August over it, CBS president Glenn Geller said, "We’re very mindful at CBS about the importance of diversity and inclusion, and I’m glad we’re having this conversation first.
 We need to do better and we know it.
 That’s really it.
 We need to do better."

-Well, potentially putting another comedy on CBS featuring a straight white man certainly doesn't seem like the network is doing better.
+Well, potentially putting another comedy on CBS featuring a straight male character certainly doesn't seem like the network is doing better.